 Employment Security publishes the seasonally adjusted unemployment rate once a month on the labor-market information section

 of our website.
 The seasonally adjusted statewide data are usually published the third Wednesday of the month.
 Non-seasonally adjusted data for each county are published the following Tuesday.

 How can someone apply for unemployment benefits?
 Why are the telephone and computer the only options?

 Workers who lose their job through no fault of their own can apply for unemployment benefits online

-.
 Telephone and the Internet are the primary options for filing unemployment claims because they allow us to provide higher-quality and generally faster customer service.
-When we use to provided this service at local offices, customers often had to wait in lines for several hours.
+When we used to provide this service at local offices, customers often had to wait in lines for several hours.

 We also use a standard script on the phone and online that allows us to capture accurate information faster.
 This results in a shorter application process and gets benefits to unemployed workers faster.

 How are unemployment benefits calculated?
 What are the highest, lowest and average benefit amounts?